-- Many other prescription and nonprescription medicines (eg, used for allergies, asthma, blood thinning, cancer, diabetes, endometriosis, glaucoma, heartburn or reflux, HIV, immune system suppression, infections, inflammation, aches and pains, high blood pressure, heart problems, high cholesterol, birth control, hormone replacement, mental or mood problems, sleep, seizures, thyroid problems), multivitamin products, and herbal or dietary may also interact with carbamazepine sustained-release capsules.
+- Many other prescription and nonprescription medicines (eg, used for allergies, asthma, blood thinning, cancer, diabetes, endometriosis, glaucoma, HIV, infections, inflammation, aches and pains, heartburn or reflux disease, high blood pressure, heart problems, high cholesterol, birth control, hormone replacement, immune system suppression, mental or mood problems, sleep, seizures, thyroid problems), multivitamin products, or herbal or dietary supplements because they may interact with carbamazepine sustained-release capsules.
 Ask your doctor or pharmacist if you are unsure if any of your medicines might interfere with carbamazepine sustained-release capsules

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if carbamazepine sustained-release capsules may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 How to use carbamazepine sustained-release capsules: